mollybanks/A1-mollybanks/instructions.md

 In Part II, you will create a report in Markdown.

 ### 1. Background
-Please scan all the chapters in D'lgnazio & Kline (2020).
+Please spend **ten minutes** or more scanning all the chapters in D'lgnazio & Kline (2020).
 You will find many different types of data visualizations.
 Some types will be quite familiar to you - see, for example, the bar charts in chapter 6.
 Others might be new or unusual, such as the iceberg in chapter 7.

-Spend **ten minutes** or more flipping through the book, looking at the visualizations.

 ### 2 Find Two Data Visualizations on the Internet
 Browse the web and find two data visualizations that are **meaningful** to you.
-You might start, for example, at the *New York Times* or *Washington Post* or other news source but any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.
+You might start, for example, at the [*New York Times*](http://nytimes.com) or [*Washington Post*](https://www.washingtonpost.com/) or other news source but any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.

 As you consider possible data visualizations, consider the following questions, which come from  D'lgnazio & Kline (2020, chap.
 1):
 1. **Who**: Who or what institution produced the visualization?
 1. **Date**: When was it produced?
 1. **Stakeholders**: Who is the audience for the visualization?
-And, who might impacted or implicated, either directly or indirectly, by the visualization?
+And, who might be impacted, either directly or indirectly, by the visualization?
 1. **Interests**: What values, goals, or interests are at stake with the visualization?
 1. **Key facts**: What can be learned from the visualization?
-1. **Power**: What issues, if any, are related to power?
+1. **Power**: What issues, if any, are related to power are reflected in the data visualization?

 **Note**: It may be difficult to answer these questions.
 That is okay.
 But, try as best as you can to formulate specific answers.

 Once you have examined your two visualizations from a **Data Feminism** viewpoint, you need to select **one** of your visualizations as primary; the other visualization will be secondary.
 Now, you are ready to start coding (see next section).

 ### 3 Coding: Your Technical Requirements

 Your objective is to create a report that presents your research and analysis.
-You will write your report using Markdown, which is a simple computer language for formatting text.
+You will write your report using Markdown, which is a computer language for formatting text.

 As you code with Markdown tags, please seek to create a professional visual appearance.